walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/Sources/WalletSDK/Documentation.docc/ProximityPresentation.md

 )
 ```

+When the user selects a prepared NFC engagement, call
+``ProximityPresentationSession/presentNfc()`` to open the iOS system sheet.
+The
+request waits for NFC resources without replacing the engagement or session
+keys.
+Repeated requests during emulation have no effect.
+Calls outside NFC
+engagement readiness are ignored, and failures arrive through the state stream.
+This explicit action also works when the optional presentment assertion has
+expired or cannot be acquired during its cooldown.

 On iOS, the SDK installs its `CardSession` adapter automatically, but the host
 app must also be approved and provisioned by Apple for HCE.
 The package includes
 `HCE.entitlements.example` as a ready-to-copy template for the three ISO